 So I’ve talked a lot about the positives, here are some negatives to considers.

-- Price is expensive; the average trader can’t afford to pay $180 per month to use a screening tool.
+- The price is expensive; the average trader can’t afford to pay $180 per month to use a screening tool.
 Tim Sykes does offer free coupons and a seven-day trial before signing up.
 Make sure to cancel your credit card before the trial ends because you will get charged $179.95.

 - The software does lag sometimes but is improving.